jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/Dependency management.md

 If your project relies on libraries or files coming from other projects then __dependency management__ comes in play.

-Jerkar distinguishes 3 types of dependency :
+Jerkar distinguishes 3 types of dependency  (Embodied by the abstract `JkDependency` class) :

-* Files belonging or produced by other Jerkar projects
+* Files belonging or produced by other Jerkar projects (Embodied by `JkProjectDependency` class)
-* Arbitrary files located on the file system
+* Arbitrary files located on the file system (Embodied by `JkLocalDependency` class, the meaning of the name is that these dependencies are generally located within the project)
-* Reference to libraries (aka _external module_) hosted in a a binary repository (Ivy or Maven for instance) : this means that Jerkar can consume and resolve transitively any artifact located in a repository as you would with Maven or Ivy.
+* Reference to libraries (Embodied by `JkExternalModule) hosted in a a binary repository (Ivy or Maven for instance) : this means that Jerkar can consume and resolve transitively any artifact located in a repository as you would with Maven or Ivy.

 <p class="alert alert-success">
 For the last, Jerkar is using <b>Ivy 2.4.0</b> under the hood.
 The library is embedded in the Jerkar jar itself and is executed in a dedicated classloader to make the presence of Ivy invisible when you edit code so Ivy classes won't bloat your build path.